-Not even the statements issued annually by MPM to the Complainant provided details of the underlying investments.
+Not even the statements issued annually by MPM to the Complainant as a member of the Scheme provided details of her underlying investments.
 The Annual Member Statements were indeed generic in nature and only mentioned the underlying policy.
 Such statements did not include details of the investment transactions undertaken over the respective period nor details about the composition of the portfolio of investments as at the year end.
+In its capacity as Trustee and Scheme Administrator MPM had full details of the investment transactions undertaken and the composition of the Complainant's portfolio but yet did not report about such and neither did it ensure that the respective member had received such information.

-The procedures used and methods of communications adopted by MPM, could enable a possible situation such as that claimed by the Complainant.
-The serious allegations about the false signatures on dealing instructions could have been easily avoided and/or at least addressed in a timely manner with simple measures and safeguards adopted by the trustee and scheme administrator.
+The procedures used and methods of communications adopted by MPM, indeed enabled a possible situation such as that claimed.
+The serious allegations about the dealing instructions could have been easily avoided and/or at least addressed in a timely manner with simple measures and safeguards adopted by the trustee and scheme administrator.

-In the context of member-directed schemes such measures could have involved, for example, accepting communications either from the complainant or with the complainant being in copy in certain communications involving dealing instructions/confirmation of execution; and/or the respective member being adequately and promptly informed by MPM of the purchases and redemptions being made within the portfolio of investments.
+In the context of member-directed schemes such measures could have involved, for example, accepting communications either from the Complainant or with the complainant being in copy in certain communications involving dealing instructions/confirmation of execution; and/or the member being adequately and promptly informed by MPM of the purchases and redemptions being made within the portfolio of investments.